Colleges, School and Institutes

 Willingness to take PhD students

-I would welcome postgraduates wishing to work on medieval English and Scottish literature, particular in the fields of romance and the history of the book.
+I would welcome postgraduates wishing to work on medieval English and Scottish literature, particular in the fields of romance, women's reading and writing, and history of the book.
+I also have an interest in children's literature, especially children's picture books, and would welcome students wishing to work in this area.

 Claire Harrill: 'Politics and Sainthood: Literary Representations of St Margaret of Scotland from the C11th to the C15th in England and Scotland.'